quarkusio/quarkus-quickstarts/hibernate-orm-panache-resteasy/README.md

 ## Requirements

 To compile and run this demo you will need:
-- Graal VM `1.0 rc12`
+- GraalVM `1.0 rc12`
-- Apache Maven `3.5+`
+- Apache Maven `3.5.3+`

 In addition, you will need either a PostgreSQL database, or Docker to run one.

-If you don't have Graal VM installed, you can download it here:
+If you don't have GraalVM installed, you can download it here:

 <https://github.com/oracle/graal/releases>

-Installing the Graal VM is very similar to installing any other JDK: just unpack it, add it to your path, and point the JAVA_HOME environment variable to it.
+Installing GraalVM is very similar to installing any other JDK: just unpack it, add it to your path, and point the `JAVA_HOME` and `GRAALVM_HOME` environment variables to it.

 You should then use this JDK to run the Maven build.